lexDAO/TLDR/README.md

-# TLDR
+# TLDR ✒️

-The lexDAO Registry // scripts for legal and ethereal deal security
+*The lexDAO Registry // scripts for legal and ethereal deal security*